 A350s will feature new SWISS Senses cabins

 The Lufthansa Group is in the process of overhauling its cabins.
 Lufthansa has its new Allegris cabins, which include a new first class and new business class.
-SWISS will also be introducing new cabin interiors as of 2025, which will be known as SWISS Senses.
+SWISS will also be introducing new cabin interiors, which will be known as SWISS Senses.

 This also includes a new business class product, featuring a staggered configuration that’s highly customized.
 Yes, this is the same product that Lufthansa announced all the way back in 2017.

-This new product looks like a great improvement over SWISS’ current inflight products.
-These new seats should also eventually be installed on other SWISS long haul aircraft, though only in 2025 and beyond.
+This new product will be a great improvement over SWISS’ current inflight products.
+These new seats should also eventually be installed on other SWISS long haul aircraft, though the exact timeline for that remains to be seen.

-SWISS A350s to have 242 seats in four cabins
+SWISS A350s will have 242 seats in four cabins

 - Three first class seats (with the center seat being able to accommodate two people)